-Media personality Tai Beauchamp hosted the luncheon where BET veteran Louis Carr, and CEO and President of the Apollo Theatre, Jonelle Procope, were recognized.
+Media personality Tai Beauchamp hosted the luncheon where BET veteran Louis Carr, and CEO and President of the Apollo Theater, Jonelle Procope, were recognized.

 “BET continues to use its many platforms and reach to spotlight Black excellence.
 It is fitting to kick off our "Soul Train Awards" weekend in celebration of executives at the forefront, doing the work that ignites positive change in our community,” Paige said.

-Here are the list of this year's incredible honorees:
+Here is the list of this year's incredible honorees:

 Black Business Icon Honorees | Cheryl McKissack Daniel and Deryl McKissack

 Cheryl McKissack Daniel and twin sister Deryl McKissack have spent three decades elevating Black and brown people in our community while building and sustaining McKissack & McKissack, a women and minority-owned professional and design construction firm.
 McKissack Daniel says she is honored that the entertainment industry recognizes her family’s legacy and work in construction and wants to “expose young people to other avenues that can build wealth.”
 McKissack says the award illustrates that the "yes" is always out there.

 As the President of Media Sales at BET, Louis Carr has spent the last 35 years bringing in more advertising dollars targeting African Americans than any other professional or company in history, a whopping $8 billion.
 But Carr tells BET.com it’s not about a number, budget or revenue for him.
 “Those things are easily measured.
 For me, it’s about the impact I’ve had on people’s lives both inside and outside of the company.”